 7-Ingredient Split Pea and Ham Soup

-Freeze Your Ham Bone and Juice From The Holiday
+Freeze Your Ham, Bone and Juice From The Holidays

 When I make dressing during the Holidays, I use celery and sometimes, I don’t use it all.
 Before it goes bad, I always dice it up and freeze it in 1 cup portions.
 This recipe is half done and all I had to do it take things out of the freezer.